kfrn/ffmpeg-things/inverse_telecine.md

 An **inverse telecine** procedure reverses the [3:2 pull down](https://en.wikipedia.org/wiki/Three-two_pull_down) process.
 It restores 29.97fps interlaced video to the original film source's frame rate of 24fps.
 * Output framerate will actually be 23.976 fps.

+**Note**: this script can also be used to restore other framerates, such as for silent films with non-standard framerates.

 ### Single input

 Basic script: